dapphub/dapptools/src/hevm/README.md

 # hevm [![Build Status](https://travis-ci.com/dapphub/dapptools.svg?branch=master)](https://travis-ci.com/dapphub/dapptools)

-The `hevm` project is an implementation of the Ethereum virtual machine (EVM) made specifically for unit testing and debugging smart contracts.
+The `hevm` project is an implementation of the Ethereum virtual machine (EVM) made specifically for symbolic execution, unit testing and debugging of smart contracts.
 It is developed by [DappHub](https://github.com/dapphub) and integrates especially well with the [`dapp` tool suite](https://github.com/dapphub/dapp).
-The `hevm` command line program can run unit tests, interactively debug contracts while showing the Solidity source, or run arbitrary EVM code.
+The `hevm` command line program can symbolically execute smart contracts, run unit tests, interactively debug contracts while showing the Solidity source, or run arbitrary EVM code.
+Computations can be performed using local state set up in a `dapp` testing harness, or fetched on demand from live networks using `rpc` calls.

 ### Usage

-Note: the `hevm` test runner and debugger currently assumes the use of the `ds-test` framework for Solidity unit tests and the [`dapp` tool suite](https://github.com/dapphub/dapp).
+Note: some `hevm` commands (`dapp-test`, `interactive`) assumes the use of the `ds-test` framework for Solidity unit tests and the [`dapp` tool suite](https://github.com/dapphub/dapptools/tree/master/src/dapp), while others (`exec`, `symbolic`, ...) are available as standalone commands.

-After running `dapp build`, you can run your unit test suite with

-    $ hevm dapp-test

-or you can enter the interactive debugger using

-    $ hevm interactive

 ### Commands